 Of course, as Western society became more Christian, pederastic and same-sex relationships became taboo.
 But some of this “mentoring” may have continued in monasteries in clandestine ways.
 Since you’re still fantasizing about a mature man’s body you may feel that something was omitted from the mentoring you received from these men in your youth.
 You had erections thinking about your priest (and maybe your soccer coach?), but you received no actual sexual initiation from them.
 That part of the mentoring was left unfulfilled.

-What you may have desired was illegal under the age of consent (state laws of the age consent differ), socially disapproved of, and institutionally sanctioned even over the age of consent because of imbalance of power.
+What you desired as a boy was illegal under the age of consent laws (state laws of the age of consent differ), was socially disapproved of, and was institutionally sanctioned even over the age of consent because of imbalance of power (teacher, student; coach, player; pastor, parishioner.
 Your priest and soccer coach would not want to be charged with sexual abuse of minors or ethical misconduct.
 Yet how pervasive this kind of mentoring was in ancient societies is thoroughly documented in the book by John Neill, The Origins and Role of Same-Sex Relations in Human Societies (Jefferson, NC: McFarland, 2009).
 It is a practice not available to us in our society and culture.

 Do you wonder whether you’re gay because you’re attracted to men, even though older men?
 Your masturbation fantasy wasn’t a woman you previously had sex with but a mature male you met at your gym.
 Are your sexual attractions and fantasies exclusively same-sex with older men?
 What do you feel toward the women you dated and had sex with?